seanr7/gen_quadbt/gen_qbt_matlab/ReiW24_SoBT/README.md

 ### Cite as

 S. Reiter and S. W. R. Werner.
-Code, data, and results for numerical experiments in "Data-driven balanced truncation for second-order systems with generalized proportional damping" (version 1.0), June 2025. doi:10.5281/zenodo.1157038
+Code, data and results for numerical experiments in "Data-driven balanced truncation for second-order systems with generalized proportional damping" (version 1.0), June 2025. doi:10.5281/zenodo.1157038